We have a new hands-on woodworking class scheduled for this fall! See more about the Make your own Shavehorse below.

 The Rent-a-Bench Program

-A HUGE thank you to the Maine Community Foundation and the Virginia Hodgkins Somers Foundation for their support of this program!
+A HUGE thank you to the Maine Community Foundation and the Virginia Hodgkins Somers Foundation for their initial support of this program!

 We currently have 4 spots available at any given time.